-Standard Instrument Auburn Parramatta Holroyd To prevent development that would have an adverse effect on the natural values of waterways in this zone.
-To provide for sustainable fishing industries and recreational fishing.
+Standard Instrument Aubum Parramatta Holroyd To prevent development that would have an adverse effect on the natural values of waterways in this zone.
 To enable the recreational enjoyment of the natural environment.
 To enable works associated with the rehabilitation of land towards its natural state.
+To provide for sustainable fishing industries and recreational fishing.
 Permissibility Differences Aquaculture Building identification signs; Business identification signs; Environmental facilities; Environmental protection works; Roads.
 Environmental facilities; Roads Not adopted Prohibition Differences Business premises; Hotel or motel accommodation; Industries; Multi dwelling housing; Recreation facilities (major); Residential flat buildings; Restricted premises; retail premises; Seniors housing; Service stations; Warehouse or distribution centres; Any other development not specified in item 2 or 3.
 No differences No differences Not adopted Zone Approach Closed Closed Closed n/a